mohsin309/vue-scroll-fixed-navbar/README.md

-# Vue Top Fixed Navbar
+# Vue Top Fixed Header

-A Simple vue fixed navbar component which will help you to fix the top header or navbar while scrolling the screen.
+A Simple vue fixed header package which will help you to fix the top header or navbar while scrolling the screen.

 ## Installation